outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- another way to solve this problem is letting cancer patients try these drugs for a few hours or days to see if they work without risking the patients' life (a 'low-dose' strategy)
 		- similarly, a script to identify what 'symptoms/reactions from a specific supplement/diet mean' (like if corticosteroids hurt you, that means you probably had heart damage) would be useful to diagnose conditions without labwork or without reliable tests/known markers which is a lot of conditions

-	- get an air pollution mask, an air purifier that filters out air pollution, and a reverse osmosis water purifier, these arent optional for cancer treatment
+	- get an air pollution mask, an air purifier that filters out air pollution such as benzene, and a reverse osmosis water purifier, these arent optional for cancer treatment

 	- fix your other medical problems so you can fight cancer better
 		- fungal infections:
-			- keto diet, holy basil, sitosterol, kombucha/lactic acid bacteria, beets, coconut (dont take sitosterol if you have cancer, it supresses a tumor suppressor IL-25)
+			- keto diet, holy basil, sitosterol, kombucha/lactic acid bacteria, beets, coconut (dont take sitosterol if you have cancer, it suppresses a tumor suppressor IL-25)
 		- viral infections:
 			- ashwagandha, green tea, medicinal mushrooms including shiitake/cordyceps, aloe vera
 		- bacterial infections:
-			- keto diet, probiotic kefir/kombucha, antimicrobials like holy basil/black seed oil or immune stimulants like cordyceps
+			- keto diet, probiotic kefir/kombucha, antimicrobials like holy basil/black seed oil/CBD or immune stimulants like cordyceps
 			- bacterial imbalances: treat bacterial imbalances like from antibiotics such as doxycycline with prebiotics/probiotics/antiinflammatories/antimicrobials (also avoid high acid foods which can cause acidosis which can cause microbe overgrowths)
 		- thyroid problems:
 			- treat thyroid problems, which can make cancer worse
 			- hypothyroidism: zinc, copper, iodine, tyrosine, ashwagandha, levothyroxine, avoid goitrogens (soy, broccoli, cabbage, brussel sprouts, millet)
+			- avoid using thyroid gland, which can make cancer worse
 		- trouble breathing:
 			- treat acidosis, organ damage, allergic reactions, and other conditions that can cause breathing difficulty like autoimmune conditions, exercise indoors if outdoor air causes asthma
 		- fatigue: